 - Disclosure and Barring Service (DBS) checks – if your project requires you to work with young people.

 Institutional procedures vary so you should contact the finance contact at your institution to confirm how your award funds will be released.

-When should I do my KEP?
+When should I do a KEP?

-You can complete your KEP at any time.
+You can complete a KEP at any time.
 The factors that will inform your decision regarding timing will be the quantity and quality of research data and analysis you have to offer, along with other factors such as your research workload and the availability of you target group or organisation.